samyadeepbasu/home/_pages/about.md

 My latest CV can be accessed at: [CV](https://drive.google.com/file/d/1fpDMF078bSlExDIFAzOgMxJ2Smbe2gpe/view?usp=sharing).

-**Note: I am looking for Research Scientist positions in the industry starting between March - May 2025!
-Feel free to reach out if there are suitable positions!**

 News
 ======
  (August 2024): Finished an exciting internship at Adobe.
 Also excited to pass my PhD preliminary examination!